tckmn/snowman-lang/doc/snowman.md

 error.

-If there is a type mismatch (if you give arguments of the wrong type to the operator), undefined behavior is invoked.
+If there is a type mismatch (if you give arguments of the wrong type to the operator), it is an error.

 ### Numbers